vplesko/OrbLang/ARCHITECTURE.md

 `TypeTable` contains all types defined in the program.
 They are keyed by `TypeTable::Id`, which callers use to interact with this class.

 `SymbolTable` contains all symbols which are currently defined and maintains all scopes which are currently in effect.
 It contains all currently declared/defined functions and macros.
-Additionally, it keeps track of some other things, eg. attributes and drop functions of data types. `BlockRaii` is a utility class for opening and closing new scopes.
+Additionally, it keeps track of other things, eg. attributes and drop functions of data types. `BlockRaii` is a utility class for opening and closing new scopes.

 `CompilationMessages` is used to print various messages (eg. errors, warnings, user messages) during compilation.
 It also keeps track of whether compilation has failed.